zuozhenggh/learning-library/solutions-library/ocvs/provision-ocvs/provision-ocvs.md

     ![](./images/100_11_7.png " ")

-5. Provide a name and compartment for the Internet gateway and hit the **Create Internet Gateway** button on the iframe.
+5. Provide a name and compartment for the Internet gateway and hit the **Create Internet Gateway** button.

     ![](./images/100_11_8.png " ")

     ![](./images/100_11_9.png " ")

 You have successfully created an Internet Gateway.
-Now, let us attach it to the public subnet where your Bastion resides.
+Now, let us attach it to the public subnet where your bastion resides.

 ## STEP 7: Attach the Internet Gateway to the public subnet

-You will now modify the route rules for the public subnet to direct the traffic through the Internet Gateway that you just created.
+We will now modify the route rules for the public subnet to direct the traffic through the internet gateway that you just created.

 1. From the **Resources** section on the left side of the web page, select **Subnets**.